 - Can use in urban and rural areas

-Recyclable biomass is find in many waste products such as cow dung and sewage.
+Recyclable biomass will found in many waste products such as cow dung and sewage.
 Modern sewage treatment plants such as the DAU GmbH systems are therefore upgrading and generating the energy required to purify the wastewater independently.
-Our everyday wastewater contains many usable nutrients such as phosphorus and nitrogen.
+Our everyday wastewater contains many useful nutrients such as phosphorus and nitrogen.
 The raw materials can extract and recycle.
 In addition, the organic material contained in the wastewater serves as a raw material for biomass to generate energy.
-The expansion of existing sewage treatment plants not only ensures clean water, but also provides green energy.
+The expansion of existing sewage treatment plants not only ensures clean water but also provides green energy.

-In contrast to power plants for fossil energy and nuclear power, green energies can be installed decentrally and safely.
+In contrast to power plants for fossil energy and nuclear power, green energies can install decentrally and safely.
 In addition, many modern properties are independent of the central power grid and are self-sufficient with electricity and heat.

 GREEN ENERGY IN THE HOME